cechandler/dissertation-paper/dissertation/source/02_part1_framework_for_analysis.md

 ![Examples of associative subsets within set *A* from *Walden*](/Volumes/Data/Dropbox/Composition/Current-Projects/dissertation-paper/figures/walden-associative-set-a-all.png){#fig:walden-set-a-all}

 In addition to labelling conventions, Hanninen draws upon graph theory to present several ways of depicting an associative landscape.[@Hanninen, p.
 118-123] An *association map* is one such way that graphically displays an associative landscape through a two-dimensional diagram, where the y-axis contains rows for subsets or sets and the x-axis displays time and appearances of segments.[@Hanninen, p.
-160] Segments appearing within the map can take the form of fragments of musical notation (called cutaway score maps) or horizontal bars indicating duration (called bar-graph schematic maps).[^OtherMaps] The maps reveal how segments of associative sets and subsets are configured in time, focusing on their dispositions and distributions that give rise an associative landscape.[@Hanninen, p.
+160] Segments appearing within the map can take the form of fragments of musical notation (called cutaway score maps) or horizontal bars indicating duration (called bar-graph schematic maps).[^OtherMaps] The maps reveal how segments of associative sets and subsets are configured in time, focusing on their dispositions and distributions that give rise to an associative landscape.[@Hanninen, p.
 163]

 [^OtherMaps]: Hanninen also discusses additional map types, including running text format and several other kinds of schematic maps.
 See pages 160-163.